 It’s important to note that the training for the second and fourth weeks are provided by each chapter’s leadership.
 This way they can meet the specific needs of their chapter.
-There is a list of potential training ideas available in the Back Office, and all sorts of training can be found in Master Networks University, which is the foundation for the weekly training for weeks 1, 3, and 5.
+There is a list of potential training ideas available in the Hub, and all sorts of training can be found in Master Networks University, which is the foundation for the weekly training for weeks 1, 3, and 5.
 (See article: Training Tidbits)

 In every meeting, members will share a sound bite.
 A sound bite is a short statement that briefly describes who you are and what you do.
 The information should be intriguing enough to encourage people to engage with you and ask follow up questions.
 There are a couple of different ways to prepare it so you can be ready for any situation.
 There’s a PDF on sound bites attached below!

 During Weeks 1, 3, and 5, you’ll be able to present a longer sound bite, up to a full minute.
 This sound bite should include an introduction, a hook, what your ideal client is, and a quick wrap up.

 Weeks 2 and 4 give you the opportunity to present your shorter sound bite, which can simply be your introduction and your tagline.

 Weeks 2 and 4 are also a time for chapter members to present their showcase.
 A showcase is your opportunity to take ten minutes to present yourself and your business to your chapter.
 It should include:

 Your business’ background